 How to prepare:

-If the only requirement is an empty rectum, you will be asked to administer an enema at home a couple of hours before the procedure.
+If the only requirement is an empty rectum, you will be asked to administer an enema at home a couple of hours before the procedure in preparation.
 If it's necessary to empty the entire gastrointestinal tract, you will be on a liquid diet the day before the test and be required to thoroughly cleanse the colon via prescription laxatives and/or bowel cleanses via oral solutions.

 What to expect: